jesse-wei/SAPsim/README.md

 - An `Address` in a row with a `Mnemonic` XOR `Arg` (i.e., missing just one)
 - Duplicate `Address`es
 - 4-bit Opcode in a `Mnemonic` field
-- Mnemonic (if numerical) or Arg doesn't fit in a hexit
+- Mnemonic (if field is numerical) or Arg doesn't fit in a hexit

 ## [Exceptions](src/utils/exceptions.py)